Skip to content

 • Or turning their side hustle into a scalable business.

-Understanding the distinction between amortized interest and simple interest payments is crucial within the context of Velocity Banking to ensure paying less interest over time.
+Understanding the distinction between amortized loans and simple interest loans is key to developing a successful Velocity Banking strategy:

-• Simple Interest Loans like certain lines of credit as well as credit card products allow for variable payments and calculate interest based on your average daily balance over a monthly period.
-By funneling income and expenses through simple interest products, Velocity Bankers can oftentimes reduce the total interest paid while rapidly reducing principal with extra payments when possible.
+• Simple Interest Loans like credit cards and certain lines of credit products calculate interest based on your average daily balance.
+Variable payments are allowed, but Velocity Bankers can reduce the total interest paid by extra principal payments as soon as possible.

 Premium financing loan rates will certainly rise and fall throughout the life of your premium financed life insurance policy.